mvolkmann/blog/src/healthkit.md

   - menstrual flow
   - ovulation test result
   - pregnancy
-  - sexual activity
   - pregnancy test result
   - progesterone test result
+  - sexual activity

 - Hearing

   - environmental audio exposure
+  - environmental audio exposure event
   - headphone audio exposure
-  - environmental audio exposure event
   - headphone audio exposure event

 - Vital Signs

+  - blood pressure
+  - blood pressure diastolic
+  - blood pressure systolic
+  - body temperature
+  - electrocardiogram data
   - heart rate
-  - low heart rate event
+  - heart rate variability SDNN (standard deviation of {% aTargetBlank "https://hexoskin.zendesk.com/hc/en-us/articles/360045123314-Difference-between-RR-interval-and-NN-interval", "NN intervals" %})
+  - heartbeat series
   - high heart rate event
   - irregular heart rhythm event
+  - low heart rate event
+  - oxygen saturation
+  - respiratory rate
   - resting heart rate
-  - heart rate variability SDNN (standard deviation of {% aTargetBlank "https://hexoskin.zendesk.com/hc/en-us/articles/360045123314-Difference-between-RR-interval-and-NN-interval", "NN intervals" %})
   - walking heart rate average

-  - heartbeat series
-  - electrocardiogram data
-  - oxygen saturation
-  - body temperature
-  - blood pressure
-  - blood pressure systolic
-  - blood pressure diastolic
-  - respiratory rate
+## Querying

+If the user denies permission to access a particular kind of data and the app is run again later, it will not prompt the user for permission again.
+TODO: Can you detect in an app that a permission was denied?
+To grant permission later:

+1. Launch the Health app.
+1. Tap the "Sharing" button at the bottom.
+1. Tap "Apps".
+1. Tap the name of an app that wants permissions.
+1. Enable/disable specific permissions or tap "Turn on all".

+Apps do not crash or throw an error if they query data for which the user has not granted permission.
+If the query is for a single value, ? is returned.
+If the query is for a sequence of data, an empty Array is returned.